lefan2016/MayaDockTool/README.md

     You can place "myMayaTool" folder to that location

-See "polygonTool" for more detail.
+See "polygonTool.py" for more detail.